ibm-cloud-docs/Cloudant/api/design_documents.md

 		-	**Description**: Destination document (and optional revision)
 		-	**Optional**: no

-The source design document is specified on the request line, with the `Destination` HTTP Header of the request specifying the target document.
+The source design document is specified on the request line, while the `Destination` HTTP Header of the request specifies the target document.

 ### Copying from a specific revision
 {: #copying-from-a-specific-revision}